Detail Page

 • Advanced Drawing and Painting II - 762

-In this course a student develops an understanding of the anatomy of the human figure.
+In this course, a student develops an understanding of the human figure's anatomy.
 Spatial relationships of objects, and the design of a picture plane containing man and his environment from black and white to color are included.
-At this point the course becomes open-ended and encourages student self-reliance and independence.
-The student is required to purchase his own painting materials; however, some materials will be furnished by the school.
+At this point, the course becomes open-ended and encourages student self-reliance and independence.
+REQUIREMENT – Students are expected to provide their own art materials.

-Prerequisite: Basic Art (751) and Approval of the Art Instructor.
+Prerequisite: Successful completion of Basic Art (751) and approval of the Art Program Director.

 • Sculpture and Design I - 771